 Vaccine supply on a global level has greatly improved over the past year and is no longer the critical limiting factor in 2022.
 However, supply remains an issue at the local level, particularly for low- and lower-middle income countries in Africa, Eastern Mediterranean, and South-East Asia regions (see interactive visuals on the COVID GAP website to filter country vaccination data by region and income).

 For many countries, the primary challenge has shifted from lack of supply to capacity to utilize available supply before product expiration.
 Daily vaccination rates in many countries remain low.
-According to Our World In Data, only 16.4% of people living in low-income countries have received a full course of COVID-19 vaccination, compared with 78.2% in high-income countries (as of June 30, 2022).
+According to Our World In Data, only 13% of people living in low-income countries have received a full course of COVID-19 vaccination, compared with 75% in high-income countries (as of June 7, 2022).
 Low- and lower-middle-income countries report significant challenges to vaccination, including lack of sufficient cold storage and transport, shortage of health care workers, vaccine misinformation, and competing health priorities.
-Countries with concerted support from the Global COVID-19 Vaccine Delivery Partnership continue to make modest progress with increasing vaccination coverage.
-Since the last data update, there have been no changes in percent of population fully vaccinated.
-Supply remains flagged as a concern for three countries: Gambia, Guinea, and Sudan.